sohaibfarooqi/flask-stargate/README.md

 ##Stargate
 [![Build Status](https://travis-ci.org/sohaibfarooqi/stargate.svg?branch=master)](https://travis-ci.org/sohaibfarooqi/stargate)

 Stargate let you expost JSON RESTFul APIs against Model resources.
-This project is currently under development.
+This project is under development.
 Currently `GET` method has test cases written.
 Remaining view functions are yet to be tested.
 Docs for this project will be published soon on github pages.